Gasland: Positive

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 98% based on 41 reviews, with an average score of 7/10; the website's "critics consensus" reads: "GasLand patiently and powerfully outlines alarming problems with modern fuel extraction -- and the horrific public health risks that go along with them."

 Robert Koehler of Variety referred to the film as "one of the most effective and expressive environmental films of recent years", saying it "may become to the dangers of natural gas drilling what Silent Spring was to DDT."

 Eric Kohn of IndieWire wrote: "Gasland is the paragon of first person activist filmmaking done right. […] By grounding a massive environmental issue in its personal ramifications, Fox turns Gasland into a remarkably urgent diary of national concerns."

 A review in the Denton Record Chronicle said that "Fox decides that his own backyard in Pennsylvania isn’t his exclusive property. […] Set to his own banjo music and clever footage, Gasland is both sad and scary."
 The review concluded with the statement: "if your soul isn’t moved by the documentary, yours is a heart of shale."

-Stewart Nusbaumer of the Huffington Post said the film "just might take you from outrage right into the fire of action."
+Stewart Nusbaumer of HuffPost said the film "just might take you from outrage right into the fire of action."

 Bloomberg News critic Dave Shiflett wrote that Fox "may go down in history as the Paul Revere of fracking."

 Chicago TimeOut gave Gasland four out of five stars.

-In Australia, film critic Julie Riggs called the documentary a "horror movie, and a wake-up call."
+Australian film critic Julie Riggs called the documentary a "horror movie, and a wake-up call."

 Mark Kermode of BBC Radio 5 Live gave the film a generally positive review, criticizing its similarity to other recent oil documentaries, yet praising its "extraordinary visual kick".
 He said "it is a very interesting story which is made better by the fact that the visuals of it are very poetic, very lyrical", and felt that its themes and ideas were relevant and well presented.

 Fort Worth Business Press writer John-Laurent Tronche talked about the growing number of documentaries "that aim to shed a light on what they call a dirty, destructive practice: shale gas exploration.
 And although oil and gas supporters have labeled the motion pictures as radical propaganda, a local drilling activist said they’re part of a larger, critical look into an ever-growing industry."